Maikel Garcia Player Props: Royals vs. Cardinals

-On Monday, Maikel Garcia (.439 on-base percentage in past 10 games, 109 points above season-long percentage) and the Kansas City Royals face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 2:15 PM ET.
+The Kansas City Royals, including Maikel Garcia and his .500 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starter Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Tuesday at 7:45 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Nationals.
+In his previous game he had a hitless showing (0-for-4) against the Nationals.

 Maikel Garcia Game Info & Props vs. the Cardinals